alainncls/strava-segments-to-nfts/README.md

 * ✔️ Create a database of eligible segments
 * ✔️ CRUD for these eligible segments
-* ❌ Get a Strava activity via its ID
+* 🚧 Get a Strava activity via its ID (need to connect from a webapp to get a token)
-* ❌ Extract new segments ID from this activity
+* ✔️ Extract new segments IDs from this activity
 * ❌ For matching segments, generate a PNG (name, length)
+* ❌ Strava connect from the webapp

 ### Blockchain stuff